curry-language/masala/README.md

    be in your path).

-2. Before you deploy your web application, you should define the variable WEBSERVERDIR in the `Makefile` according to your desired location.
+2. Before you deploy your web application, you should define the variable WEBDIR in the `Makefile` according to your desired location.

    Then you can deploy your web application by the command